 - Hot-swappable, so you can change the switches without soldering

 - RGB backlight

 6. DIERYA 60%

-The DIERYA mechanical keyboard is best cheap 60% mechanical keyboard under $50.
-To begin with, you get it with a switch that’s the equivalent of a Cherry MX Brown – tactile, but without a click, which is makes it great for typing.
+The DIERYA mechanical keyboard is the best cheap 60% mechanical keyboard under $50.
+To begin with, you get it with a switch that’s the equivalent of a Cherry MX Brown – tactile, but without a click, which makes it great for typing.

 You can choose to use it either wired, or wirelessly, and you can have up to three devices connected to it via Bluetooth at the same time.
 There’s the option to switch out between them very easily, and the keyboard is compatible with the vast majority of popular operating systems out there.

 The keyboard goes for a different layout than most 60% keyboards, with arrow keys in the bottom right corner, which is something most competitors omit.
 You’re also getting 7 lights, and a few various lighting modes that make it look really nice.
 Oh, and you also get a 1-year warranty against defects.

 - Wired or wireless usage